Herb Wilkinson: Utah (1943–1944)

 Wilkinson matriculated at the University of Utah in the fall of 1943.
 He had stopped growing at but still possessed the dribbling and shooting abilities he had honed as a smaller high school player.
 As a very tall guard for that era, he helped lead the Redskins (now known as the Utes) to the NCAA tournament.

 The Arkansas Razorbacks men's basketball team, who had originally qualified for the NCAA tournament, was victimized by an auto accident.
-Prior to the tournament, two of Arkansas' starters were injured when their station wagon broke down after returning from a scrimmage in Fort Smith, Arkansas.
-While attempting to fix a flat tire, Deno Nichols and Ben Jones were injured when another car rammed into the back of the station wagon.
-Both players were injured and the severity of the accident caused Arkansas to withdraw from the upcoming NCAA tournament.
+While attempting to fix a flat tire after returning from a scrimmage in Fort Smith, Arkansas, Deno Nichols and Ben Jones, two of Arkansas' starters, were injured when another car rammed into the back of their station wagon.
+The severity of the accident caused Arkansas to withdraw from the upcoming NCAA tournament.
 In need of a replacement, the NCAA committee turned to Utah, despite the fact that the Redskins had four losses and had just lost their first-round game in the NIT tournament.
-Utah had one player, Lyman Condie, a medical student, who quit the team to midway through the season to pursue medical school.
+Utah had one player, Lyman Condie, a medical student, who quit the team midway through the season to pursue medical school.
 Additionally, all of Utah's players were raised within 30 miles of the Utah campus.
 These players included Arnie Ferrin, Fred Sheffield, and Wat Misaka who was of Japanese descent.

 Utah defeated Missouri in the opening round, 45–35, and then defeated Iowa State, 40–31, in the Final Four (back then, only eight teams qualified for the tournament).
 In the NCAA Championship game, Utah and Dartmouth played one another evenly.
 The game went into overtime, and Utah prevailed 42–40 for the school's first (and still only) men's national basketball championship.
 Wilkinson scored seven points in the game, including the game's winning basket in the extra period with five seconds remaining.
 Standing at the top of the key, he received a pass from Bob Lewis and then shot.
 The ball bounced off the front of the rim and dropped into the net, securing Utah the national championship.